 I need information about...

 You’ll meet with your surgeon beforehand to talk about the procedure.
-The surgeon will find out if you are taking any medications and will go over your medical records.
-This is done to make sure your surgery will not be affected by any medications you’re taking or any other health problems you have.
+The surgeon will find out if you are taking any medicines and will go over your medical records.
+This is done to make sure your surgery will not be affected by any medicines you’re taking or any other health problems you have.
 You can ask any questions and address any concerns you may have.
-Here are some questions to consider asking your surgeon:

 What are the risks of having this surgery?

 How do I go about getting a second opinion?

 Are there other ways to treat the cancer?

 How often do you perform this surgery?

 What are the possible side effects of the surgery?

 Will the surgery change how I use my mouth to eat, breathe, or talk?

 Will I need more surgeries to be able to swallow or speak?